 May the seeds planted from this trip blossom into a harvest beyond our imagination.

-June 5-10 Siem Reap M25 Mission trippers,
+With love and blessings, June 5-10 Siem Reap M25 Mission trippers, Faith Methodist Church

 If your church is looking for mission partnership opportunities, email Janice ([email protected]) to find out more.